HewlettPackard/Rancher-on-SimpliVity/README.md

 Install Ansible on your Workstation: tested with Fedora 31 and Ansible 2.9.5

 1. clone the repo
    ```
    # git clone git@github.com:HewlettPackard/Rancher-on-SimpliVity.git
    # cd ./Rancher-on-SimpliVity
    ```
 2. copy the file `group_vars/all/vars.yml.sample` to `group_vars/all/vars.yml` and configure it to match your environment.
 The file contains comments that should help you understand how to populate this file. (and more documentation will come)

-   Anyway a few variables deserves a special treatment.
+   Anyway a few variables deserve a special treatment.
    ```
    rancher_subnet: 10.15.xxx.0/24
    gateway: '10.15.xxx.1'